-The MSHN Provider Network Committee will review and recommend a Regional Training Requirement to assure and provide consistent training requirements throughout the provider network.
+The MSHN Provider Network Committee will review and recommend an Annual Training Plan to assure and provide consistent training requirements throughout the provider network.
 MSHN will monitor the provider network to ensure adherence to the identified training requirements.
 Where viable, MSHN will offer related compliance training and educational materials to the Provider Network.
-The Regional Training Requirements is available on MSHN's website.
+The Training Plan is available on MSHN's website.